gallettilance/gallettilance.github.io/README.md

 Students taking this class must have some prior familiarity with programming at the level of CS 105, 108, or 111, or equivalent.
 CS 132 or equivalent (MA 242, MA 442) is required.
 CS 112 is also helpful.

+## Emails

+If emailing the CS506 staff, or creating a private Piazza post, please always CC or include the instructor, the CF, and all TAs.

 ## Final Project

 BU Spark! offers students an opportunity to work on technical projects provided by companies or organizations in the Greater Boston area through our experiential learning lab (X-Lab).
 For this semester, Spark! has partnered with CS506 to offer a diverse selection of external data science projects scoped to support the course’s learning outcomes and enhance the student experience.
 To learn more about Spark!, please visit their [website](https://www.bu.edu/spark/).